yutianjian/PrivacyPolicy/index.md

 ### Collection and Use of Personal Information

+My App does not collect, use, disclose, transfer, and store your personal information.
 You will not be asked to provide your personal information anytime.

-### What personal information the app collect
+### What personal information the app use

-My App does not collect, use, disclose, transfer, and store your personal information.
 If my app show ads, it will use the UUID of your device for ads.

 ## 隐私政策